How to Connect Teamscale to GitHub

 GitHub URL: Enter the URL of your GitHub installation.
 For the public GitHub instance use https://github.com/.

 ID of the GitHub app: This value can be found at the top of the settings page of your GitHub App (App ID).

-Application private key: Enter the private key you just downloaded in the previous step.
+Application private key: Enter the private key you just downloaded in step 3.